priyankeshh/easy-ui/README.md

 # EasyUI

 EasyUI is an intuitive AI-powered UI development assistant that helps developers build and manage web applications through natural language interactions.
+Inspired by and forked from bolt.new, EasyUI builds upon existing innovations in AI-assisted development while adding its own unique features and improvements.

 ![EasyUI Banner](./public/banner.png)